Observation Modes#

 ON subscans: multiple dumps along scan direction (D > 1)

-Reference: nearest-time OFF, averaged over all dumps (NaN-aware)
+Reference: linear interpolation between bracketing OFFs, averaged over all dumps (NaN-aware)

 OTF coordinates: